Futwangalerda/normality-QF-sketching-apps/README.md

 # normality-QF-sketching-apps

-Code to reproduce the results from the paper "Inference in Randomized Least Squares and PCA via Normality of Quadratic Forms" by L. Wang, Z. Zhang and  E. Dobriban. [arxiv](arxiv)
+Code to reproduce the results from the paper "Inference in Randomized Least Squares and PCA via Normality of Quadratic Forms" by L. Wang, Z. Zhang and  E. Dobriban, [arxiv](arxiv)

 The methods/ folder includes all functions impleting the methods and simulations.